zenobio93/seat-docs/docs/styling.md

 # Docker Installs

-An example of adding these to your seat-web container is provided below:
+An example of adding these to your `front` container is provided below:

 !!! note